KFC US: USER RESEARCH & UX REFACTORING

 Role: UX Manager & Lead Product Designer

-Collaborators: Product Owners, Business Analysts, Developers
+Collaborations: Product Owners, Business Analysts, Developers

 Duration: 8 months (January 2023-August 2023)